This web page was first mounted on November 6, 2011 and last updated on March 8, 2018 by Sheila Schmutz.

 Hello everyone!
 I am putting my name, Tracy Fisher, in the hat to run for the Board of Directors for the LMAC as I have enjoyed the newsletters over the years and I know only too well how small organizations such as this need active participants.
 I am a veterinarian by profession and have been practicing since 1997.
 Most of my patients are dogs and cats but a significant number are birds, small mammals, reptiles and some wildlife.
 My husband Rick and I have been Large Munsterlander owners since Sunnynooks' Purdey took over our house in 2002.
 We currently have two LMs, Bear Hills' Briley and Muddy Waters' Dora.
 We spend most of our fall hunting upland birds, particularly pheasants, but also enjoy some waterfowl hunting.

-Rainer Knopff, a professor emeritus of political science at the University of Calgary, has been hunting with pointing dogs for four decades.
+Rainer Knopff, a professor emeritus of political science at the University of Calgary, has been hunting with pointing dogs for over four decades.
 He switched from Setters to Large Munsterlanders in 1990, and the entire family has enjoyed the companionship and field work of these versatile black-and-whites ever since.
-Rainer and his sons currently own three LMs, and look forward to a new pup in 2016.
-Rainer was elected LMAC's vice-president in 2012 and became its interim president in 2015.
+Rainer and his sons, Kyle and Joel, typically run a small pack of LMs.
+Rainer became LMAC president in 2015.

 Photo: Rainer Knopff and Snowy Oaks Fen in a VHDF HAE test in 2007.